Oakland Brain Injury Lawyer

 With a brain injury, it is particularly important to work with an attorney who has handled cases like yours before.
 Valuing your claim and fighting for fair compensation can be complex.
 With a brain injury, much of what you are experiencing cannot be seen by the naked eye.
 Your attorney will help you carefully document and establish the physical and psychological pain you are experiencing.
 Without doing this, your compensation may cover your economic loses, but it will not cover all of your injuries.

-To further discuss bringing a TBI-related claim and the compensation to which the law may entitle you, contact Willoughby Brod, LLP at (800) 427-7020 and schedule a consultation with a brain injury attorney representing Oakland residents.
+To further discuss bringing a TBI-related claim and the compensation to which the law may entitle you, contact the Brod Law Firm at (800) 427-7020 and schedule a consultation with a brain injury attorney representing Oakland residents.